TacticalMetaphysics/Lisien/lisien/design.rst

 something's planned to follow a path, but isn't in the right place for the next step.

+New branches of time cannot be created while planning.
 Otherwise, the only difference between planned changes and "real" ones is that planned changes happen outside of the "real" window of time, which will only grow as a result of calling ``Engine.next_turn()``, thus running the rules engine.

 **************
  Rules engine